ash0080/gun.doc.cn/GUN’s-Data-Format-(JSON).md

 }
 ```

 For the sake of comprehension, our example is using a very short soul.
-Souls should never be this short, and should generated as a UUID or GUID or as some sufficiently long random alphanumeric string.
+Souls should never be this short, and should be generated as a UUID or GUID or as some sufficiently long random alphanumeric string.
 They also should never conflict with any other node in any other app that uses GUN - more on this later.
 But first:

 ```javascript
 {